 8. Derek Parkin

-Derek Parkin is the club’s all time record appearance maker.
+Derek Parkin is the club’s all-time record appearance maker.
 He would feature in that backline after playing over 600 matches between 1968 and 1982.

 Wolves spent £80,000 to sign him from Huddersfield Town and they made sure he was worth every penny as he became an ever-present in all competitions during his first two years at Molineux.
 He made 35 appearances more than second-place Kenny Hibbitt.
-He is undoubtedly, one of the greatest Wolverhampton players of all time.
+He is undoubted, one of the greatest Wolverhampton players of all time.

 7. Kenny Hibbitt

-One of the greatest Wolves legnds, Kenny Hibbitt was a goal-scoring midfielder with an eye for goal.
+One of the greatest Wolves legends, Kenny Hibbitt was a goal-scoring midfielder with an eye for goal.
 He joined in November 1968 for just £5,000 from Bradford Park Avenue.
 He spent 16 years with Wolves from 1968-1984 when he departed for Coventry City.